top of page

 Main Stage

-Graeme provides wide spectrum context for the project, including history and background, regulatory context, advancement of reconciliation, market context, project features, and key challenges.
+Graeme Silvera will provide a wide spectrum context for the project, including history and background, regulatory context, advancement of reconciliation, market context, project features, and key challenges.

-We kick off our conference with deep and wide spanning insights.
+We kick off our conference with deep and wide spanning insights into what it takes to get a development of this size and scale launched.

 Presenter: